To successfully sell a business, you should be educated in the process.

 Myth #1 - Lenders aren't lending so I will have a difficult time selling my business

 While it is true that the scope of business purchase financing has changed, lenders are still granting loans to qualified buyers.
 The key to a buyer getting a loan is preparation.
+I work with many sellers to pre-qualify their business in our ProSell Program (this expedites the sale of many business sales and opens the door to many more potential buyers) - we have lending institutions go down as low as $25,000 (and up to $500,000) for fast non SBA financing.
 As the seller, there are several things you can do to help with the process, which I'll discuss in myth #2.

 Myth #2 - It is the Buyers responsibility to deal with business purchase financing

-It's true that the bulk of the responsibility to secure financing falls on the buyer but as the seller; you can help the situation by getting the business pre-approved for financing.
-This will give the business credibility with other lenders and will hopefully make your buyer's quest for business purchase financing easier.
-The other thing you can do as a seller is to offer some sort of financing yourself.
-It is becoming standard that business owners hold some portion of the note on the sale of their business.
+It's true that the bulk of the responsibility to secure financing falls on the buyer but as the seller; you can help the situation by getting the business pre-approved for financing (contact us about our ProSell Program).
+This will give the business credibility with other lenders and will hopefully make your buyer's quest for business purchase financing easier (and more successful).
+The other thing you can do as a seller is to offer some sort of financing yourself (seller carry note).
+It is becoming standard that business owners hold some portion of the note on the sale of their business (the norm is 10 to 50 percent).
 It shows lenders that the seller truly believes the new owner will be a good fit and it helps the buyer out by allowing them to not have to borrow as much from the lender.